 - Legal fees.
 Drafting the paperwork for either a realty trust or an LLC will require an attorney and other costs, which means more closing expenses.
 You can avoid the extra cost by putting the property in your own name.

 - Insurance.
-Liability insurance is cheaper if the property is under your name, rather than an LLC.
-If you buy a single-family home under an LLC, your insurance premium might be twice the amount it would have been under a realty trust or your own name.
+Liability insurance is cheaper if the property is under your name, rather than being owned by an LLC.
+If you buy a single-family home under an LLC, your insurance premium might be twice the amount it would have been under a realty trust or in your own name.

 - Mortgages.
-It may be easier to obtain a mortgage under your own name because banks will want to have some recourse to pursue your personal assets, should you default on your loan payments.
+It can be easier to obtain a mortgage under your own name, because banks will want to be able to pursue your personal assets should you default on your loan payments.

-The key drawback to buying under your name is liability: If you buy an investment property under your own name, then your personal home and other financial assets are exposed to lawsuit risk.
+The key drawback to buying under your own name is liability; your personal home and other financial assets are exposed to lawsuit risk.
 Be sure to obtain an appropriate insurance policy to limit your level of risk in case someone is injured on the property.